 Sir 48:1-14; Ps 97:1-7; Mt 6:7-15

 The Divine Teacher summons us to prayer, true and simple.
 We are not to expect magic from the words we speak.
 We do not force the LORD by the number and complexity of our prayer.
 We ask simply that his Name be hallowed; we petition for the end of blasphemy for the end of those who curse God for their misfortune or suffering.
 We continue to ask for the surprising and supreme arrival of his Kingdom in our hearts in our history.
 It is the Father’s will for which we pray, not our own will.
 We have come to know and believe in the love he has for us; the Father will not refuse the Holy Spirit from anyone who asks.
+Indeed, it is this Holy Spirit that enables us to take on the Father’s Will, to have the obedience of the Son.
 As his will unfolds, as his Kingdom comes, as his Name is spoken with honor, heaven and earth unite and a new creation begins.
 From the source of Manna all along the exodus we can depend on the New Manna for our daily strength and refreshment.
 In consuming his very Flesh and Blood we become what we eat.
 Because of his forgiveness, we must be constantly forgiving to all who offend us, even before they ask or deserve such forgiveness.
 Finally, we hope for the strength the Father alone can give us to overcome temptation and ultimately to triumph over the evil one.
 In this prayer the Lord Jesus, the Teacher Anointed, we learn to pray as the LORD God Almighty wants us to pray.
 In this prayer we learn to pray in simple truth, and we can be sure of his swift and gracious response.
-Indeed, he gives us himself in answer to this prayer at every Mass; the Lord Jesus is our Daily Bread.
-He is all we need to grow in truth and simplicity.